-- 1. Operator in Charge or Beam Physicist verify that the User Lockout Beam Blocker is inserted and put beam on the User Lockout Beam Blocker. - 2.
-Operator in Charge or Beam Physicist inform Experimenter in Charge that beam is available on the User Lockout Beam Blocker with a primary beam attenuation of xxxxx.
-Operator in Charge or Beam Physicist hands beam key to Experimenter in Charge. - 3.
-Experimenter in Charge inserts beam key into the Beam Blocker key lock and turns beam key to 'enable' position, verifies the attenuation on the display in the Data-U, and retracts User Lockout Beam Blocker when appropriate.
+- 1. Operator in Charge or Beam Physicist verifies appropriate primary beam intensity and attenuation. - 2.
+Operator in Charge or Beam Physicist verifies that the User Lockout Beam Blocker is inserted and retracts Z001 to place beam on the User Lockout Beam Blocker. - 3.
+Operator in Charge or Beam Physicist informs Experimenter in Charge that beam is available on the User Lockout Beam Blocker, and specifies primary beam intensity and attenuation.
+Operator in Charge or Beam Physicist hands beam key to Experimenter in Charge. - 4.
+Experimenter in Charge inserts beam key into the Beam Blocker key lock and turns beam key to 'enable' position, verifies the attenuation on the display in the data-U and retracts User Lockout Beam Blocker when appropriate.